potiondao/wizard/README.md

 Open the file `scripts/config.ts`.
 You will see at the top several variables that you must configure:

 -   **TotalRewardsAmountInWei** total amount of tokens that will be minted to the distribution contract in order to give rewards during the vesting period
+-   **ProposerRewardsInWei** amount of tokens that will be minted to the proposer
 -   **MerkleRoot** is a root of a merkle tree with distribution data
 -   **DistributionStartTime** timestamp (seconds) to start distribution of tokens
 -   **DistributionDuration** duration (seconds) of the vesting period (distributes linearly over time)